 Our cherry tree unfortunately didn’t produce any cherries this year but my parents got lucky and their tree is loaded with delicious brilliant bright red Okanagan cherries!
 I am so excited to pick some cherries off the tree and send all my family and friends home with bucket loads. haha 😂

 Well, today I’m kicking off the cherry season with this delicious Okanagan Cherry Cheesecake Ice Cream Sandwich recipe!
-Last year my cousin, Tori, from Fraiche Nutrition shared her recipe for Tropical Nice Cream Sandwiches on my blog (you can find that recipe, here!).
+A few years ago my cousin, Tori, from Fraiche Nutrition shared her recipe for Tropical Nice Cream Sandwiches on my blog (you can find that recipe, here!).
 So, this year I figured I would add to our online vault of ice cream sandwich recipes but this time with the perfect sunny Okanagan twist!

 Now, I’ll be honest with you … I struggled a little bit with this recipe because let’s face it … I’m not as good of a baker as I am a cook!
 So, originally I attempted to make cookies for the sandwich (similar to the oat bar you would find at Starbucks!).
 I played around with it for a while and felt like it was a total flop but instead of throwing them out, I tossed them in the freezer and decided to go with a simple graham cracker recipe instead!
 Instead of fumbling around with the baking once again, Easton gave it a whirl and used this recipe from Cincy Shopper and she NAILED it!
 The graham crackers turned out perfectly!